Economically Weaker Section

-Economically Weaker Section (EWS) in India is a subcategory of people having an annual family income less than ₹8 lakh and who do not belong to any category such as SC/ST/OBC across India, nor to MBC in Tamil Nadu.
-A candidate who does not fall under SC/ST/OBC and fulfils the EWS economic criteria are to be part of the EWS category.
+Economically Weaker Section (EWS) in India is a subcategory of people having an annual family income less than ₹8 lakh and who do not belong to any category such as SC/ST/OBC(Central list) across India, nor to MBC in Tamil Nadu.
+A candidate who does not fall under SC/ST/OBC and fulfils the EWS economic criteria is to be part of the EWS category.
+However, OBCs described in the State list but not in the Central list are also eligible for the EWS.